 History And Culture Of Varanasi

-Kashi for some, Banaras for some and Varanasi now for everybody else.
-Varanasi is one of the oldest cities around.
-A city that has been at the forefront of civilization.
-Varanasi was named after the culminations of the Northern river Varuna and the Southern River Asi, which would later be anglicized into an easier to pronounce Benaras by the Brits.
+Kashi for some, Benaras for some and Varanasi now for everybody else.
+Varanasi has been at the forefront of civilization for millenia.
+This city was named after the culmination of the Northern river Varuna and the Southern River Asi, which would later be anglicized into an easier-to-pronounce Benaras by the British.

 A land which is considered the holiest place for a Hindu is home to 2000 major temples and around 30,000 small temples.
-It is the temples that have earned Varanasi the moniker of being the ‘city of light’.
-It is also from Varanasi itself that the river Ganges changes it general southward trajectory to make its way north towards its Himalayan abode.
+It is also from Varanasi itself that the river Ganges changes its general southward trajectory to make its way north.

 While Hinduism has massively influenced Varanasi, it is also symbolic of the beautiful coexistence that you are likely to associate the rest of the country with.
-Varanasi is home to 1.6 Million Muslims and you are likely to find more than a thousand shrines sprinkled across the city.
-You will find a mosque and a temple peacefully coexist next to each other and that is just one of Varanai’s many beautiful facets.
+Varanasi is home to a sizeable Muslim population and you are likely to find more than a thousand shrines sprinkled across the city.
+You will find a mosque and a temple peacefully coexist next to each other and that is just one of Varanasi’s many beautiful facets.

 To say that Varanasi gets all its culture from religion would be unfair to the land that has produced some of the greatest artists in the country.
 Varanasi has always been a city that has nurtured a great emphasis on knowledge.
 The Banaras Hindu University and its alumni have always been prominent contributors in the fields of music, arts, literature, science and mathematics.